 This is why many of Louisiana's old families can join Daughters of the American Revolution and Sons of the American Revolution because they are considered part of the effort for the revolutionary war.

 Faced with the difficulty of managing large herds with only the family labor pool, versus the large Vacherie’s like Masse, Sorrel, and Dauterive, with black slaves, and free people of color.
 The Acadians drove their surplus beef to markets whenever they were fit for sale, making for smaller cattle drives.
 The Colette Trail was a long push from the Opelousas Post.
 Crossing the Bayou Des Allemande swamp was very difficult.

-Corroboration of middle Atchafalaya Basin Route
+Corroboration / Logic of Middle Atchafalaya Basin Route

 Base Map = Gen Nathaniel Banks 1863 Civil Mar Map

 Corroboration of extensive steamboat travel in the Atchafalaya Basin